jeffhuang4704/vulasset/API.md

             "medium": 5,
             "low": 2,
             "vulnerabilities": [
-                "H_CVE-2023-29383",   👈 ** The CVE name will be prefixed with its severity indicator: H_ for high, M_ for medium, or L_ for low.
+                "H_CVE-2023-29383",   👈 ** prefixed with its severity indicator: H_ for high, M_ for medium, or L_ for low.
                 "L_CVE-2022-4899"
             ],
             "scanned_at": "2023-12-11T01:21:10Z"